Raffi Ahmad

 Raffi Farid Ahmad (born 17 February 1987) is an Indonesian actor, presenter, singer, entrepreneur, media personality, and film producer who is the Special Envoy of the President of Indonesia for Development of Young Generation and Artists.
 He is also the founder of media company RANS Entertainment.

 Early life

 Raffi Farid Ahmad was born on 17 February 1987 in Bandung, West Java, to a Pakistani-Sundanese family.
-His father, Munawar Ahmad, of Pakistani descent while his mother Amy Qunita is a native Sundanese, He is the oldest of four children.
-His two sisters, Syahnaz Saddiqah and Nisya Ahmad are also actors.
+His father, Munawar Ahmad, is of Pakistani descent while his mother Amy Qunita is a native Sundanese.
+He is the oldest of four children.
+His two sisters, Syahnaz Saddiqah and Nisya Ahmad, are also actors.

 Career

 2001–2011: Career beginnings

 Ahmad started out as a model in 2001 where he joined Cover Boy as a panelist.
 In addition to acting, he also appeared in TV advertisements, hosted, and performed as a singer.
 He played a supporting role in the soap opera, Tunjuk Satu Bintang, and later, a starring role in Senandung Masa Puber, paired with Bunga Citra Lestari.
 Following that, he kept making appearances in many soap operas, film television (FTV), and movies, such as Love is Cinta.
 Ahmad's acting in the movie got praise from film critics.

 In 2006, the top musician, Melly Goeslaw, held a casting for vocal group Bukan Bintang Biasa, also known as BBB.
 This project was devoted to Indonesian teen soap opera.
 From many artists starring in the soap opera auditioned, Raffi was selected with Laudya Cynthia Bella, Chelsea Olivia, Dimas Beck, and Ayushita.
 Their first single, "Let's Dance Together", was well-received.
 BBB later starred in a film directed by Lasja Fauzia titled Bukan Bintang Biasa, the single from mentioned film, became most popular with the teenage demographic and the duet single with Ayushita, Jangan Bilang Tidak (lit. '"Don't Say No"'), became the next single.

 In 2008, Ahmad's acting career increased when he appeared in a film produced by Rudy Soedjarwo, Liar and Asoy Geboy.
 And his name was more popular when he became a presenter in a music program, Dahsyat, presented by two multi-talent artists, Luna Maya and Olga Syahputra.
 At the end of the year, BBB launched a single hit, "Putus Nyambung".